Landgate/Unearthed/README.md

 Resources for developers using Landgate's SLIP data platform in the Unearthed Hackathon.

-This new release of the SLIP platform is currently in beta and is the product of a partnership between Landgate and Google built on the Google Maps Engine cloud-based platform.
+This version of the SLIP platform is built on the Google Maps Engine platform.

+# Finding data

+There are a range of public services available in SLIP for you to use - [check them out](http://slip.landgate.wa.gov.au/Pages/Public-Services.aspx).
+If you're after a specific dataset head on over to the [SLIP website](http://slip.landgate.wa.gov.au/) and search.

 ## Resources Map Service
 Landgate have prepared a map service containing more than 50 resource and environment related datasets from a range of WA Government agencies.